sker65/serial-media-srv/README.md

 This server could be used in various devices to playback movies or images based on the received serial commands.

+# running

+There's a start script provided start.sh and a service definition for systemd as well (serial-media.service).
+To install the service copy serial-media.service to /etc/systemd/system adjust installation path and start/enable the service by systemctl start/enable serial-media

+# config

+The service recognizes movies (mp4, 3gp, mov or avi) or images (jpg or png) in its working directory and will show / play it when it receives a two byte serial command.
+The command is simply translated into a number which should match the file name.
+So if you send 02 03 over serial line it will play 2*256 + 3 = 515.avi

+Besides the "numbered" media files it recognizes default images or movies by filenames starting with "default".
+If there is more than one it will be randomly picked and played, if there is nothing else to play / show (also on startup).

+# playback

+if a numbered movie is still playing, while the same number is received again, it will be ignored.
+After movie finished the default images will be shown / default movie will be played.

+so far there is no slideshow or looping implemented.

 # install on raspbian

 Base image is raspian lite stretch.
 Then run / install the following commands ...